 In most cases, some time before trial, the parties will go to a mediation session.
 The court will typically order the parties to do this.
 That is where the parties select a mediator who is another lawyer trained to act as a mediator and we will go to that lawyer’s office and spend part or all of a day just talking about your case and seeing if it can be settled.
 You will be there with one of our attorneys here at Foley & Small and the other side will be there with their attorney and a representative of the insurance company or the company that is being sued and everyone will work to see if the case might be settled.

 If settlement cannot be accomplished, the next, and last, step is the trial itself.
 Foley & Small will take steps to complete the final preparation for trial that would include taking video-taped depositions of doctors and lining up witnesses and preparing the exhibits to be presented at trial.
 Of course, we will be working with you for the trial preparation and your trial testimony.
 Trial itself will typically last two to five days with most trials we handle being jury trials.
 Most of our clients are fearful about going to trial but once they go through it a great majority of our clients find the trial process interesting, reaffirming about our judicial system and perhaps, most importantly, a rewarding process because we have obtained a favorable verdict.

 Well, that’s it.
 Those are the things we do in a case.
 We will be with you the entire way and work hard to get the best result possible on your claim.
 We hope you have found this information helpful.
-If you have other questions or if we can be of service to you in your case, please contact Foley & Small by clicking on the link at the top right of this page for a live chat with a member of our staff or email us from our Contact page.
+If you have other questions or if we can be of service to you in your case, please contact Foley & Small by email from our Contact page.
 You can also call us at 800-276-2525.